pypeit/PypeIt/doc/calcheck.rst

 calibration files.

-If you wish to use *at least* an input number of frames (and more if they exist), then specify the calibration nubmer with a negative integer value, e.g.::
+If you wish to use *at least* an input number of frames (and more if they exist), then specify the calibration number with a negative integer value, e.g.::

      pixelflat number 5